UC National Center for Free Speech and Civic Engagement VOICE Grants

 The Rangel International Affairs Graduate Fellowship Program is now accepting applications for the 2020 Fellowship at www.rangelprogram.org.
 The Rangel Graduate Fellowship is a U.S. Department of State program, administered by Howard University, that seeks to attract and prepare outstanding young people for careers as Foreign Service Officers in the U.S. Department of State.
 Candidates must be graduating seniors or college graduates with strong academic records and a desire to promote positive change in the world.
 The program encourages the application of members of minority groups historically underrepresented in the Foreign Service, women and those with financial need.
 Applicants with any undergraduate major are welcome to apply.
 Selected fellows will receive support for graduate school and will enter into exciting and rewarding careers representing the United States overseas.

-CBSR Fellow's Awards for Faculty and Graduate Students
+CBSR Seed Grant Awards for Faculty and Graduate Students

-The Center for Black Studies Research (CBSR) is pleased to announce the 2019–2020 competitions for the Faculty Fellow’s Award and Graduate Student Fellow's Award to support interdisciplinary research in Black Studies and/or Data Science with a focus on Black communities.
+The Center for Black Studies Research (CBSR) is pleased to announce the 2019–2020 winners for the CBSR Faculty Seed Grant Award and CBSR Graduate Student Seed Grant Award to support interdisciplinary research in Black Studies and/or Data Science with a focus on Black communities.
 Funds are competitive and limited.
-Our focus for this round of grants is on interdisciplinary research that is aligned with the CBSR’s research priorities.
+Our focus for this round of grants was on interdisciplinary research that aligned with the CBSR’s research priorities.
 These awards are funded through the kindness of the Vice Chancellor of the Office of Research at UCSB.

 2017–2018 Grant Recipients